Bynder/webdam-c-sharp-sdk/README.md

 # webdam-c-sharp-sdk
-SDK in C# for integrations with Bynder
+SDK in C# for integrations with WebDAM